 Burr’s debt is from two master’s degrees: an MBA he completed in 2017 and a second he’s still working on.
 After years of aggressive payoff, he’s left with a balance of $36,000.

-Burr’s loans are in deferment while he’s in grad school, but he pays between $2,000 and $4,000 per month to stay ahead of interest.
+Burr’s loans are in deferment while he’s in grad school, but he still pays on his loans to stay ahead of the interest.

 “I make payments four to five days per week to ensure no interest accrues and all goes to [principal],” he says.